helwan-linux/Al-Amal-Cinnamon/README.md

 Helwan O.S
 ===========
-Helwan O.S is Arch Linux based distro built with archiso v 82 and Calamares 3.3.12 its version is Helwan Linux Dev Cinnamon V 10.1
+Helwan O.S is Arch Linux based distro built with archiso v 82 and Calamares 3.3.12 its version is Helwan Linux Al-Amal Cinnamon V 10

 it contains everything the programmer and the youtuber mostly needs such as :